icehouse-ventures/laravel-mermaid/README.md

 ```

 ## Blade Component
 The package provides a Blade component that you can use to generate Mermaid diagrams in your views.
-Here is an example of how you can use the Blade component to generate a simple flowchart diagram:
+Here is an example of how you can use the Blade component to generate a simple flowchart diagram.
+The component can be wrapped around any standard Mermaid diagram string (similar to Markdown strings).

 ```php
 <x-mermaid::component>